ceciliarighi/ACTRIS_CiGas_condensable_vapors/SA_calibration/SA_calibration_model/README.md

 - The Python-based model calculates the **average sulphuric acid concentration** at the final segment of the tube.

 To easily appreciate the difference between the two approaches, imagine the inlet tube divided into a fixed number of concentric cells.
-The Matlab-based model calculates the sum of each cell’s sulfuric acid concentration multiplied by its area and local flow rate.
+The Matlab-based model calculates the sum of each cell’s sulphuric acid concentration multiplied by its area and local flow rate.
 In contrast, the Python-based model multiplies the concentration in each cell by its area only and computes the average across all cells.

 >[!IMPORTANT]
 >In order to have consistent data, ACTRIS recommends reporting modelled sulphuric acid concentrations as mass flow rates for each step of the calibration experiment.